More servers and more CPU power used to be the answer to boosting data center performance, but it appears this is no longer the case.

 Highly efficient utilisation of servers and storage topped the list when asked which aspect of hyperscale cloud operations they would most like to emulate.
 The next tier of results included the use of flexible converged 25/50/100Gb Ethernet networking for everything (19 percent), automated infrastructure deployment, management, and monitoring (17 percent), and simplified resource provisioning, reporting, and billing (15 percent).

-Raynovich says data centre operators now see using network optimisation and SmartNIC technologies as a major goal towards building low-latency and high-performance data centres.
+Raynovich says data center operators now see using network optimisation and SmartNIC technologies as a major goal towards building low-latency and high-performance data centers.

 “The very techniques developed by hyperscale cloud giants are now migrating to the enterprise, where distributed applications now rule.
 There's more pressure than ever for networks to perform, and new technologies are beginning to be deployed to make sure that networks don't become the bottleneck for the cloud.